lavaeater/turbo-rocket-ultra/README.md

 How about messages?
 A message from the ContactManager to the behaviorsystem (yes probably)?
 Or the contact manager adds a component and that component is marked as a "failcurrent task"-component?
 An interrupt-component, if you will?
 So, that could be super simple, to make some kind of "guard" system happen.
 An interrupt occurs... more on this later.

+Implement my own Interrupt-decorator.
+Basically "Interrupted if has" - same as I already did, of course.
+What is the change?
+No change... damn.

 ## Done: Multiplayer v0.1

 ### Mechanics